masasam/dotfiles/README.md

 Since the arch linux package list that was installed at will be backed up to Dropbox,

-in addition to make install for the second time after that you can recover the arch linux environment with.
+after that you can recover the arch linux environment with.

     make recover

 You can do 'make recover' or 'make install' for the second and subsequent builds.

-Please select your favorite one.You can do 'make recover' or 'make install' for the second andsubsequent builds.

 Please select your favorite one.